HEALTHY BITE | Workplace Wellness – Challenges and Opportunities

 If you’re working in an engaging environment where the employee is focussed on the health of their team, and as I’ve often said, a company that focuses on the health of their team is a company that people will want to work for and also a company that people will want to work with.

-That’s why a focus, a more holistic focus on health is so important because it’s one thing to say you need to have a more positive attitude to health.
+That’s why a focus, a more holistic focus on health is so important because it’s one thing to say you need to have a more positive attitude to fitness.
 You need to be more to work.
 You need to be more engaged, etc.

 It was a great episode.
 It’s great.
 It’s well worth having a listen to.
 I hope this finds you well.
 Until next time.
 This is Dr Ron Ehrlich.
 Be well.